-Getting to Know Your Computer's OS
+Getting to know your computer's OS

-The screen that you see when your computer has finished starting up is called the desktop.
+The screen you see when your computer has finished starting up is called the desktop.
 Depending on what kind of operating system you have, the desktop will look different, but it generally consists of menus at the bottom, top, and/or sides of the screen, with the rest of the screen containing a desktop background (or wallpaper).
-The desktop background area can also contain any files, applications, or shortcuts that you want to have quick access to.
+The desktop background area can also contain any files, applications, or shortcuts you want to have quick access to.

-The Desktop background (or wallpaper) allows you to personalize your computer.
+The desktop background (or wallpaper) allows you to personalize your computer.
 You can choose a built-in background, or use one of your own images.

-You can keep folders, files, or shortcuts on the Desktop so that they will be easily accessible.
+You can keep folders, files, or shortcuts on the desktop so that they will be easily accessible.

 When you delete a file, it is moved to the Recycle Bin.
 This allows you to recover the file if you change your mind.
 To permanently delete the file, you will need to empty the Recycle Bin.